rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 ### Limitations:
 - Physical devices such as slides and awnings are NOT currently supported due to the complexity of the integration and the risks associated with the potential for damage.

+OneControl is a registered trademark of Lippert Components, Inc.